Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 Q: Is it safe for me to go to the hospital for appointments?

 A: Healthcare facilities, including transplant centers, have put a lot of effort into keeping patients safe from COVID-19.
 A few examples of this include isolating patients with or suspected to have COVID-I9 as well as limiting routine doctor and laboratory visits.
-Most centers are conducting telemedicine clinic visits to maintain safety.
+Most centers are conducting telemedicine clinic visits to maintain safety when COVID-19 is heavily circulating in their area.
+In addition, many centers are screening staff, patients, and visitors when they come into the building and ensuring everyone is wearing a mask.
 Please contact your transplant team for further information on these efforts.

 Q: I am awaiting a transplant.
 Could I get COVID-19 from my donor?